 The roles of a volunteer

-    At Ceredigion CAB we have over 50 volunteers and are looking for more.
+At Ceredigion CAB we have almost 40 volunteers and are looking for more.
 All volunteers are given free training of a high quality and all training materials are free.
-We re-imburse travel and out-of-pocket expenses.
+We reimburse travel and out-of-pocket expenses.

 Citizens Advice has given me so many opportunities, I’d tell anyone thinking about volunteering to go for it!

 As a CAB adviser you could, for example: